tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 # Grasp-and-Lift EEG Detection
 This repository contains the code used for research into the detection of events during grasp-and-lift trials using EEG signals, based on the Grasp-and-Lift EEG Detection Kaggle competition https://www.kaggle.com/c/grasp-and-lift-eeg-detection .
-This readme outlines the methodology and results.
+This README contains the methodology used and results obtained.

 ## Table of Contents
 [Project Overview](#project-overview)